av1d/iOS_Sideloader/README.md

 1. **Upload Process**: Files are uploaded to the local `uploads/` folder, then transferred to the iOS device via SCP
 2. **App Listing**: Scans `/User/Applications` on the iOS device for UUID folders and extracts app names
-3. **App Removal**: Deletes the UUID folder and restarts SpringBoard using SSH commands
+3. **App Removal**: Deletes the UUID folder, all associated container and bundle data, removes preferences, cleans up caches, terminates running processes, and refreshes the SpringBoard using SSH commands.
-4. **Threading**: Upload and deletion operations run in background threads to prevent blocking
+4. **Threading**: All cleanup, upload, and removal operations execute in the background using Python threads.

 ## Troubleshooting